Why you’re not getting hired (and what to do about it!)

 The Solution: Go in with confidence

-If you’ve had 5–10 interviews with no offer, something’s probably happening in your interviews.
+If you’ve had 5–10 interviews with no offer, something’s happening in your interviews that’s costing you the job.
 If you get a rejection email, respond thanking them for their time and asking for any feedback they can give you.
 Most of the time, they won't respond, but the few times they do could be a helpful piece to the puzzle of what’s going wrong.

 If you’re not getting hired, take a pause and find out where in the process the problem is.
 Is it your lack of clarity, qualification, or confidence?
 Or is there a problem with your resume, cover letter, or interview skills?
 Once you can pinpoint the problem, you can find a solution.

 You don’t have to keep spinning your wheels, and you don’t have to do it alone.
-I’d love to help you figure out what’s really holding you back and how to move forward with purpose.
-Schedule a free consultation to get started.
+I’d love to help you figure out what’s really holding you back and how to move forward with purpose: Schedule your free consultation today.

 Kelley A. Fluty, MA, ACC

-I am a Certified Professional Coach with a Master’s in Catholic Theology.
-My unique aproach approach blends spiritual truths with practical strategies to help you reach your God-given potential and exceed your goals.
-I help my clients achieve the success they strongly desire while finding and maintaining the peace that they deeply need.
+Certified Professional Coach with a Master’s in Catholic Theology, uses s unique approach that blends spiritual truths with practical strategies to help clients exceed their goals and reach their God-given potential.
+She helps people achieve the success they desire while finding the peace they need.

 https://www.kelleycatholic.com/about